You're rocking it at work. You've racked up many measurable job accomplishments. So why haven't you received the raise

 Maybe Madison's example will provide some clues.
-When she emailed me for pay raise advice, Madison described her waiting scenario:
+When emailing me for pay raise advice, she described her waiting scenario:

 Almost two years ago, I was hired as an Accounts Receivables Manager for a property management company.
 I never received, nor asked for, a performance review, thinking it would naturally occur.
 I am past my year and a half mark, and I now believe that I am underpaid for the value of my work…

 Did you spot Madison's pay raise missteps?
 "I never received, nor asked for, a performance review, thinking it would naturally occur.”

 Chances are, you work for a manager who doesn’t keep on schedule with reviews.
 From my career experiences over the years in various settings, I've observed it’s easy for busy bosses to stall them.

 It’s also easy for women to be passive about pay and wait (and wait) for a busy boss to initiate the meeting.